-- If a dog bite you, tell a grown up immediately.
+- If a dog bites you, tell a grown-up immediately.

-Schwartz & Schwartz are Dog Bite Lawyers who represents people injured by dangerous dogs, dog bites, dog attacks, dog mauling incidents and dog knock down incidents.
+Schwartz & Schwartz are Dog Bite Lawyers who represent people injured by dangerous dogs, dog bites, dog attacks, dog mauling incidents, and dog knock down incidents.
 If you would like to speak to us about such an injury occurring and any of the following areas, please call us today: